 About the Major

-Core courses in the Major emphasise fundamental knowledge about the living, physical and sustainable environment, monitoring and management.
-Throughout the study, students are encouraged to undertake their own independent and often applied study to incorporate critical thinking, field and laboratory work, documentary and archive scholarship as integrated elements of relevant courses.
+Introductory courses in the Major emphasize fundamental knowledge about the environment and provide students with a solid scientific background and an understanding of the processes that sustain life on earth.
+Advanced courses allow students to gain a deeper understanding of pressing environmental challenges and gain experience in designing effective solutions to these problems.
+Some advanced courses emphasize economic and social science approaches to address these issues.
+There are many opportunities for experiential learning, and we currently offer four international field trips as part of the major.
+Throughout their study, students are encouraged to undertake their own independent research to incorporate critical thinking, field and laboratory work, and as integrated elements of relevant courses.
 By completing the Major, students will have enhanced their knowledge in environmental science and have improved their problem-solving ability, communication and social skills.
-Students will be prepared to work in a wide variety of environmental related jobs, including industry and government agencies, where they will help manage wisely the resources for which they are responsible.
+Students will be prepared to work in a wide variety of environmental-related jobs, including industry and government agencies, where they will help manage wisely the resources for which they are responsible.

 The environment and sustainability are major global concerns, and increasingly a major focus of governments, corporations, and non-profit organizations.
 There is a strong demand for environmental science graduates, both locally and internationally, and the Environmental Science Major at HKU prepares students to be competitive for these positions and to become future leaders in the field.
 Some examples of specific career prospects include:

 - ESG: This refers to positions that use Environmental, Social and Governance factors to evaluate the sustainability of organizations.
 There is currently a very high demand for people trained in environmental science to fill these positions and this demand will likely increase in the future.

 - Environmental consultancy: environmental and ecological impact assessment, engineering, governmental advisor, risk analysis for insurers, re-insurers and commercial organisations;